Maori Development Minister Willie Jackson says don't be fooled by the political rhetoric

-Jackson said this was a special moment in our nationhood and the declaration adopted by John Key's government in 2010, but implemented only now by Labour, sets out a broad range of rights and freedoms, including improving Māori outcomes.
+Jackson said this was a special moment in our nationhood.
+The declaration adopted by John Key's government in 2010 but implemented only now by Labour sets out a broad range of rights and freedoms, including improving Māori outcomes.

-Jackson said 70 engagement workshops were held throughout the motu - mainly via Zoom - and a wide range of rōpū represented including iwi, hapū, tāngata whaikaha Māori (disability community) and rangatahi, and Maori health, education and environmental interest groups.
+Jackson said 70 engagement workshops - mainly via video conferencing - included iwi, hapū, tāngata whaikaha Māori (disability community), rangatahi, and Maori health, education, and environmental interest groups.

 "No Kiwi should fear the declaration or co-governance, co-management or good faith attempts to live up to the promise of the Treaty because we are all made richer by the experience," he said.